Fellowships and placements

 Click to expand the current and upcoming fellowship opportunities, below:

 Previous OPEN Fellows have worked on policy challenges ranging from climate change to conservation; from regional development to international maritime security, and from smart energy to smarter healthcare.
 Their partners have come from local authorities; central government departments in and outside the UK; and intergovernmental organizations.
-You can meet some of our OPEN Fellows here.
+You can meet some of our OPEN Fellows here or watch this video to hear from a past award winner.

 POST | Parliamentary Academic Fellowship Scheme